Home

 Photo: BC Archives

-Left: Detail of a replica totem pole at Kitwancool, painted by Emily Carr in 1928.
+Above: Totem pole at Kitwancool, painted by Emily Carr in 1928.
 Collection: Vancouver Art Gallery.
-The totem pole, titled "Skim-sim and Will-a-daugh" belonged to Chief Wiha 28 (Wee-kha, Ernest Smith), chief of the Wolf (Gilt-Winth) clan.
+The original totem pole, titled "Skim – sim and Will – a – daugh" belonged to Chief Wiha (Wee – kha, Ernest Smith), chief of the Wolf (Gilt – Winth) clan.
+A replica of it can be seen today in Kitwancool (left).

 Photo: Washington University (Emmons)